foss-lodpm/lpm-modules/lpm-builder/README.md

 - `suggested_dependencies.build`(optional): A list of the package's suggested dependencies for building it.

-## Stage0 built-in functions
+## `stage0` built-in functions

 The lpm-builder module provides the following built-in functions that can be used in `stage0` scripts:

-- validate_checksum(file_path, sha256_checksum): This function takes two arguments: the path of the file to validate, and the SHA256 checksum of the file.
+- `validate_checksum(file_path, sha256_checksum)`: This function takes two arguments: the path of the file to validate, and the SHA256 checksum of the file.
 It validates the checksum of the file and throws an error if it doesn't match the provided checksum.
-- install_to_package(source_file_path, dest_path): This function puts files into the lod package.
+- `install_to_package(source_file_path, dest_path)`: This function puts files into the lod package.
 It takes two arguments: the path of the source file to be added to the package, and the path where lpm should install the file when the package is installed.

 ## Real Example of Building a Simple Package